-Course description:
+Course Objectives:

-In an increasingly globalized world encounters with cultural others are everyday occurrences.
-In order to facilitate cross-cultural communication, it is of necessity to learn to understand and respect different ways of being human.
-This course introduces students to various geographical, cultural, and racial/ethnic Others with a view to opening up new perspectives on the stereotypically known.
-To open a new perspective on things and people through reading literature is to make what Slavoj Žižek calls "a parallactic shift" which in his definition is "not so much a shift in the object as a shift in our attitude toward the viewed object."
+This course is a comparative overview of literature from a range of regions around the world.
+In an increasingly globalized world, it is of necessity to learn to understand and respect different ways of being human.
+The course introduces students to various geographical, cultural, and racial/ethnic Others with a view to opening up new perspectives on the stereotypically known.
 Students will be exploring how different cultures map the phenomenal world differently and how the universal is articulated in culture-specific ways.
 As well, they will be exploring why and how one major social function of literature is to create a shift in our attitude toward cultural Others.

-The course format will be a mixture of lectures, class conversations, group discussions and presentations, and D2L online discussion.
-Everyone will be expected to actively participate in D2L online discussion.
+The course format will be a mixture of lectures, class conversations, group discussions, and presentations.
+Each group will present a critical reading of one of the novels included in the course syllabus.
 You will write a research paper of 2500 words or 10 typed pages.
 You will need to do library and/or online research before you start writing the paper.
 Your essay must have a clear, arguable thesis, and should be coherently structured and rigorously argued.
 To ensure that you will be on the right track, you should submit an essay proposal two weeks prior to the due date.

-Texts and Readings:
+Texts: